mcecode/meme-party/README.md

 # Meme Party

-> A simple test site that shows memes from reddit.
+> A fun site that shows random memes from reddit.
 >
 > Site is live at <https://mcecode.github.io/meme-party/>.

-This was supposed to be a short local project, but after a while I decided that it would be a good avenue to try to use and learn git, webpack, github, scss, among other technologies.
-As such, the code is still fairly raw at the moment but I do plan to clean it up (see [Refactoring](#refactoring) section below).
+This was supposed to be a short local project, but after a while I decided that it would be a good avenue to try to use and learn Git, webpack, GitHub, and SCSS, among other technologies.
+As such, I now plan to update/refactor the code and add features whenever I can (see [Todo](#todo) section below).

 ## Usage

-You're going to need node and npm for this project, to check if you have them just type `node -v` and/or `npm -v` in your command line and if you see it respond with a version (e.g. v12.18.0) then you should be good to go.
+You're going to need node and npm for this project, to check if you have them just type `node -v` and/or `npm -v` in your command line and if you see it respond with a version (e.g. `v12.18.0`) then you should be good to go.

 If you don't have them yet, npm comes with node, so you can just download node at [nodejs.org](https://nodejs.org/) or use something like [nvm](https://github.com/nvm-sh/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows), depending on your system.